gastonchenet/hopmytrack/CONTRIBUTING.md

 // Use this if you want to analyse a website using the easy way export default Website.fromJSON("websiteid", { // The Website ID following this pattern '^[a-z]+$' and matching the file name
   title: "WebsiteDotCom",  // The website title
-  nsfw: false, // If the website is NSFW (Not Safe For Work) or not
+  nsfw: false, // [OPTIONAL] If the website is NSFW (Not Safe For Work) or not
-  disableProxy: false, // Disables the usage of a Rotating IP Proxy
+  disableProxy: false, // [OPTIONAL] Disables the usage of a Rotating IP Proxy
   type: Website.Type.PERSONAL, // The type of website that you want to add (SOCIAL, PROFESSIONAL, GAMING, VIDEO, MUSIC, ART, BLOG, PERSONAL, DEVELOPMENT)
   requestUrl: "https://api.website.com/profile_username?={username}", // The request URL, use '{username}' as the placeholder for the username
   responseUrl: "https://website.com/{username}", // [OPTIONAL] How the response URL will be displayed as a result, use '{username}' as the placeholder for the username